Please Wait

 • Foreign PEP: Subjects entrusted by prominent public positions in foreign nations are known as foreign PEP, including Heads of state or government, famous political leaders, prominent government, judicial, or military officials, CEOs of public-owned organizations, and major political party executives and leaders might all fall under this category of PEP.

-• Domestic PEP: This category of PEP included heads both of state and government, significant party position holders, senior and famous political leaders, senior owners and chief executive officers of state-owned enterprises, and associated individuals.
+• Domestic PEP: This category of PEP included heads of both state and government, significant party position holders, senior and famous political leaders, senior owners and chief executive officers of state-owned enterprises, and associated individuals.

 • International Organization PEP: This category involves individuals who are currently holding or formerly held an important position granted by any recognized international organization.
 These prominent PEP-related roles may include dictatorship, head of boards, or associated positions which may give them the power to conduct illicit financial activities.